• Skip to primary navigation

 • Subscriptions: Subscriptions to nursing magazines, books and journals used to keep your knowledge current are claimable.

-• Home office expenses: You can claim a percentage of costs such as internet and land-line if you have to work from home.
+• Home office expenses: You can claim a percentage of costs such as internet and landline if you have to work from home.

 Nurses and midwives may be able to claim car expenses